 Amanda White Thietje: So, Radical Hospitality was designed as a free ticket initiative launched in September of 2011.
 It was a mandate passed on to the team by our Board of Directors, and by our Artistic Director Jack Reuler.
 Originally it was designed to revolutionize access to our mainstage.
 Audiences told staff and board through surveys and interviews that ticket cost was the biggest barrier to access, so the board decided in 2010 that rather than skirt the issue they’d just get right to the heart of it and make the tickets no-cost.
 I came on board that fall as the Director of Radical Hospitality to help launch the program.

 Brie Jonna: And now we’re in our third year.
 I’ve been here just over a year, as the Community Outreach & Marketing Manager.
-Something that Jack always says—that I think is a great way to describe Radical Hospitality—in theater, it doesn’t just matter what you’re seeing on stage, it matters who you’re seeing it with.
+Something that Jack always says—that I think is a great way to describe Radical Hospitality—in theatre, it doesn’t just matter what you’re seeing on stage, it matters who you’re seeing it with.
 So we really have a goal of not only putting challenging, thought-provoking, diverse work on stage, but also of diversifying our audience so that when people are seeing that work, they’re seeing it with a diverse group of people, and that impacts the experience.

 AWT: And then over time we realized that for Radical Hospitality to truly be a mission-based initiative, it can’t just be about giving our audiences free tickets, it’s also about providing our audience access to our space, to the artists, access to our process.
 So from those realizations we created a program called Free Speech, which was run in its first season by our Producer-in-Residence Jamil Jude.
 Free Speech was designed to allow audiences to engage with the work via social media, in writing, and in person.
 We recruited a street team of audience journalists to see shows and write reviews for their social media networks, we created post show FreeForums to allow the audience to lead a conversation around the issues they thought were important, and we implemented a Sunday Salon series that gave audience members deeper access to material by engaging community experts to come in around the play and talk about it.